Lecturer

 Research interests:

-Edward's main research interest is in large-scale systems dependability.
-His initial research interest is focused on reliability [1-5], one of the attributes of dependability.
-Currently, his focus is on the security aspect of dependability where he investigate security in large networks [6].
-He also has a general interest in machine learning, anomaly detection, causal inference and software security.
+My main research interest is in large-scale systems dependability.
+My initial research interest is focused on reliability [1-5], one of the attributes of dependability.
+Currently, my focus is on the security aspect of dependability, where I am investigating security in large networks [6].
+I also have a general interest in machine learning, anomaly detection, causal inference and data poisoning.

 Expertise:

-Edward's expertise is in system failure diagnostics and data analysis.
-He is the main developer of FDiag, a system log-based failure diagnostics toolkit [5].
-FDiag has been used by HPC systems administrators at the Texas Advanced Computing Center to uncover previously unknown causes of compute node soft lockups.
-He also developed several more system log-based diagnostics tools.
-ANCOR is a novel anomaly-correlation approach that linked system resource usage anomalies with system failures [4].
-CORRMEXT is a new workflow that identified patterns of error propagation on large supercomputer systems [2].
-FDiag, CORRMEXT, etc. are available on GitHub.
+My expertise is in system failure diagnostics and system logs analysis.
+I am the developer of FDiag, a system log-based failure diagnostics toolkit [5].
+FDiag have been used by HPC systems administrators at the Texas Advanced Computing Center to uncover previously unknown causes of compute node soft lockups.
+I have also developed: (a) ANCOR, a novel anomaly-correlation approach that linked system resource usage anomalies with system failures [4], and (b) CORRMEXT, a new workflow that identified patterns of error propagation on large supercomputer systems [2].
+FDiag and CORRMEXT are available on GitHub.

 System log-based diagnostics tools